 Bit more detail:

-Remember before a kerberos client starts to retrieve service tickets for resources it will obtain a ticket granting ticket (TGT)
+Remember before a Kerberos client starts to retrieve service tickets for resources it will obtain a ticket granting ticket (TGT)

 After it has the TGT it fronts up to the domain controller asking for a service ticket the thing the user wants to access.

-It’s kind of like when you go to the fair and pay for admission, you get a stamp or bracelet or whatever at the entrance.
+It is kind of like when you go to the fair and pay for admission, you get a stamp or bracelet or whatever at the entrance.
 Then you also need to get a ticket for the ride that you want.
 The person at the ride booth (should) make sure you are wearing the bracelet (TGT), and then they’ll give you a ticket for the ride (service ticket).

 Its worth noting that you can actually perform a similar thing with the users AES keys if you happened to be in an elevated position and able to use dcsync (that is, you have sync rights on the domain head of the domain you are working with).